 Who doesn’t love a filter coffee?
-You can make it at home without needing to buy an expensive machine or order it in a café for that barista-quality brew.
-It allows you to savour the complex flavours of a specialty coffee and it’s easy to play with recipes.
+You can make it at home without needing a machine or order it in a cafe.
+It allows you to savour the complex flavours of a specialty coffee and play with recipes.\Yet there’s more than one way to filter coffee.
+Each brew method brings with it different nuances in the cup.

-We tend to split filter methods into two main categories: pour over or drip and immersion.
-But what exactly are the differences between these two styles of brewing?
+We tend to split filter methods into two categories: pour over or drip and immersion.
+But what are the differences between these two styles?

 I reached out to James Gray, the co-founder of Barista & Co., to find out.
-His team are Kickstarting a product which they describe as a mixture of drip and immersion brewing.
-The Twist Press is a version of the iconic coffee press with a twist – literally.
-Users twist rather than press the device.
-It’s already more than doubled its official funding goal, with almost three weeks still to go.
-James shares with me his insights into the two main types of filter coffee.
+His team are Kickstarting the Twist Press, a version of the iconic coffee press that users twist rather than press.
+James shares with me his insights into the two types of filter coffee.

 You might also like Everything You Need to Know to Brew Great Pour Over Coffee